skupperproject/refdog/input/resources/attached-connector.md

 # AttachedConnector resource

-A connector in a peer namespace.
+An attached connector is a connector in a peer namespace that allows you to bring a workload into your existing VAN without creating a separate site or establishing inter-site links.
+The name of this resource must be the same as that of the associated AttachedConnectorBinding resource in the site namespace.

 ## Metadata properties